 There are serious legal consequences in Indiana when someone under 21 is caught drinking, possessing alcohol, misrepresenting their age to obtain alcohol, or entering a bar or other “21 and over” establishment.
 A young adult under 21 could be charged with a criminal offense and face jail time, while a younger juvenile under 18 could face delinquency proceedings.

-If you or a juvenile in your care has been arrested for an underage alcohol offense, certain steps need to be followed that an experienced Indianapolis criminal defense lawyer to help.
+If you or a juvenile in your care has been arrested for an underage alcohol offense, certain steps need to be followed that an experienced Indianapolis criminal defense lawyer can help.
 There may be ways to fight the charge and get it dismissed or reduced so that a young person’s life doesn’t have to be tainted by the stain of a criminal conviction or finding of juvenile delinquency.

 Types of Indiana Underage Drinking Charges